dmarinova1/BSP-S6-K8s-Fundamentals/README.md

 https://hub.docker.com
 ### 2. Download Docker Desktop for the system you are operating on (Windows, macOS, etc.)
 ### 3. Install Docker Desktop.
-  a.
-Double-click Docker.dmg to open the installer, drag the Docker icon to the Applications folder.
+- Double-click Docker.dmg to open the installer, drag the Docker icon to the Applications folder.
-  b.
-Double-click Docker.app in the Applications folder to start Docker.
+- Double-click Docker.app in the Applications folder to start Docker.
 You are prompted to authorize Docker.app with your system password after you launch it.
 Privileged access is needed to install networking components and links to the Docker apps.
-The Docker menu in the top status bar indicates that Docker Desktop is running, and accessible from a terminal.
+- The Docker menu in the top status bar indicates that Docker Desktop is running, and accessible from a terminal.
-c.
-Once you are done installing Docker, test your Docker installation by running the following Docker hello-world image:
+- Once you are done installing Docker, test your Docker installation by running the following Docker hello-world image:
 ``` $ docker run hello-world
     Unable to find image 'hello-world:latest' locally
     latest: Pulling from library/hello-world